Randy Jackson (Jacksons singer): Early life

-Jackson was born at St Mary's Mercy Hospital in Gary, Indiana, to Joseph Jackson and Katherine Jackson.
-Nicknamed "Little Randy", Jackson is the ninth child of the Jackson family and youngest of the brothers.
-As he was only 3 years old when the Jackson 5 was first formed in 1965, he was not originally a member of the group.
+Steven Randall Jackson was born on October 29, 1961, at St Mary's Mercy Hospital in Gary, Indiana, to Joseph Jackson and Katherine Jackson.
+Nicknamed "Little Randy", he is the ninth child of the Jackson family, after Rebbie, Jackie, Tito, Jermaine, La Toya, Marlon, Brandon (Marlon's twin, who died shortly after birth), and Michael, and he is the youngest of the brothers.
+His sister Janet was born in 1966.
+Because he was only three years old when the Jackson 5 was formed in 1965, he was not an original member of the group.